vl4ds/Documentation/device-type-developers-guide/zigbee-primer.rst

 ``"st wattr 0x${device.deviceNetworkId} 1 8 0x10 0x21 {0014}”``

 In this case the payload ({0014}) translates to 2 seconds.
 Breaking the payload down we see that the hex value of 0x0014 equals the decimal value of 20.
-20 * 1/10 of a second equals 2 Seconds.
+20 * 1/10 of a second equals 2 seconds.